muggy8/improbable/from-me-to-me/XsCMjlrV.md

 But as soon as I began looking into her eyes, I realized that I made a mistake.

-I was picked up by the collar and slamed into a tree.
+I was picked up by the collar and slammed into a tree.

-Pain and discomfort radiated from my chest and back as I caughed out whatever was in my throat.
+Pain and discomfort radiated from my chest and back as I coughed out whatever was in my throat.

 "Are you Phanna's child" She asked while glaring at me with the intent to kill.